kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 - Inclusive access to people with smartphones, feature phones, and even no phones using assisted methods
 ![Get ABHA Address](../Abha-address.png)

-Users can create an ABHA address by downloading a PHR mobile application or a portal provided by the HIE-CM.
+Users can create an ABHA address by downloading a PHR mobile application or on a portal provided by the HIE-CM.
 Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address

 {{% notice%}}
 Users can create an ABHA addresses in one of two ways: